 - Final grades should be submitted by the supervising faculty member, and students must receive a passing grade.

 - Once a verbal arrangement has been made, the student should present the proposal, in writing, to the supervising faculty member.
-A 499 contract (see Student forms) should then be signed by the supervising faculty member and the student.
+For the HES 490 contract (see Student forms) should then be signed by the supervising faculty member and the student.